All the annoying office sounds that make you want to die, ranked

-It’s possible to actually enjoy a day at work, you know?
+But, if you can remember pre-Covid and what the world was like then, it is possible to actually enjoy a day at work.
 However – and it’s a big HOWEVER – there are a great number of potentially ruinous office elements always waiting around every corner, poised and ready to ruin your day.

-The queue for the water machine, the over-crowded kitchen, the blocked toilet second from left in the men’s bogs, Baz from accounts; all extremely frustrating.
-But really, it’s the cacophonous deluge of all-pervading office sounds that have the biggest potential to fuck it all up for you (me).
+The queue for the water machine, the over-crowded kitchen, the blocked toilet second from left in the bogs, Baz from accounts; all extremely frustrating.
+But really, it’s the cacophonous deluge of all-pervading office sounds that have the biggest potential to ruin your da.

 There they are, all around you, slowly scraping their claws into your misophonia, winding you up to dangerous levels of frustration and anger, making you hate the very soul of the person sitting next to you just because they’re breathing too heavily.
 Urging you to end that bloke who sits behind you because he clicks the mouse too hard.
 Forcing you to pray for your entire skull to disappear into a vortex like the house at the end of Poltergeist, just because your boss has a runny nose.

 But which noises are the most ear-stabbingly annoying?
-Well, put your fucking headphones in, cowboy, because I’ll tell you – in order of easiest to bear, down to the very worst:
+Well, put your headphones in, cowboy, because we'll tell you – in order of easiest to bear, down to the very worst.

 13. Merrily tapping your foot onto something metal under the desk